Hamilton-Oshawa Port Authority: Cargo

 In 2006 the Hamilton Port Authority handled 10,282,978 tonnes of steel industry inputs and products which amounted to 79% of the port's tonnage.
 From 2006 to 2018 the share of tonnage related to the steel industry steadily declined but began stabilizing around 2013 in the 6 to 7 million tonne range.
 In 2018 the port handled 7,185,596 tonnes of steel industry product which represented 61% of total port tonnage.

 During the decline in the steel industry after the Great Recession of 2008 the port diversified and has seen significant growth in the agri-food industry which has necessitated the construction of a number of food processing and storage facilities in the port.
 From 2006 to 2018 agricultural products passing through the port grew from 492,272 tonnes to 3,512,444 tonnes.
 Agri-food has grown from 3–4% of port tonnage in 2006 to 31% of total port traffic in 2023.

 As population growth in the Greater Golden Horseshoe continues in the coming decades the port could see significant growth in agri-food business.
 In June 2019 Sucro Sourcing opened the first sugar refinery in Canada since 1958.
 The plant is located on Pier 10 and imports inputs from sugarcane producing regions.
 Plans for a second Sucro refinery were announced in 2024.
 The second refinery has the capacity to refine one million tonnes of sugar a year.

 A 2010 study by Martin and Associates revealed that cargo transiting the Port of Hamilton is connected to $6 billion in economic activity and 38,000 jobs in the province of Ontario.

 Tonnage

 Hamilton Cargo by Type

 While comparatively small components of the Port of Hamilton's shipping business, the port has seen significant declines in its breakbulk and liquid bulk business from highs in the early 2000s.
 Partial recovery has occurred in the breakbulk category with relatively consistent annual increases from 2009 to 2018 but liquid bulk tonnage (chemicals, fuels, etc.) in 2018 was 62.5% of what it was in 2006.

 Expanding International Market Share

-Reflecting decline in some domestic industry and the increased importance of international markets, overseas shipping has represented a greater share of Hamilton's shipping business reaching 20 year highs from 2014–2018.
+Reflecting decline in some domestic industry and the increased importance of international markets, overseas shipping has represented a greater share of Hamilton's shipping business reaching 20 year highs from 2014 to 2018.